Andersoncrs5/todolist-sign-nest/README.md

 # Task Management API

 This project is a task management API built with NestJS, utilizing TypeORM for database interaction and PostgreSQL version 17.2 as the relational database.
 The API provides endpoints for creating, updating, deleting, and retrieving tasks.
-Additionally, it includes features such as user authentication with password encryption, protection against XSS attacks, and data validation.
+Additionally, it includes features such as user authentication with password encryption, protection against XSS attacks, data validation, jwt and nodemailer.

 ## Features